 The main charity supported is the Shakespeare Hospice, but multiple other charities and good causes also benefit throughout the year.

 You do not need to obtain sponsorship to enter the event but we are keen that you should do so as charities need all the money they can raise.
-If you’d like to tell us about any charities or worthy causes for which you intend to raise money then please let us know by email or fill in the details on the entry form, where you can also choose to sponsor one of our named charities.
+Details of those who benfited from the 2018 event can be found on our charities page and the Sponsorship Form can be downloaded here.

 The Race is organised by the Rotary Club of Stratford-upon-Avon (the Organisers) on an entirely voluntary basis.
 Members of the Club and many others help.
 The Organisers reserve the right to allocate no more than 2.00% of the gross income from the events for general expenses associated with the Club’s future fund raising activities.
 After this deduction and payment of necessary expenses monies raised will go to charities and good causes.

 12. What are the Car Parking arrangements and availability of public transport?

 Car parking is available near to the finish area (see map).
 It is entered by the Swans Nest Hotel at CV37 7LT.
 There may be delays in leaving the site.
 For those who wish to leave promptly, a multi-storey and other car parks are available near the site.
 Parking charges are the same in all car parks.